 Alan Moore is one of the top comic book writers of all time.
 Alan Moore uses many specialized techniques to entertain the reader including superhero universe reboots but another technique he uses to make his stories especially engrossing is the novel use of point of view (POV) in his narrative.
 Moore uses alien POV, hallucinogenic POV, intelligent ethically ambiguous POV, stream of consciousness POV, and a story within a story POV in order to make his fiction more interesting.

 Doctor Manhattan is Superman type character in the series Watchmen.
 Doctor Manhattan has the ability to see the past, present and the future at the same time.
-This is power 256 in my Superpower List (250+).
+This is vision (time) or 482 in my foxhugh superpower list.
 Doctor Manhattan may have been human at one point but due to an accident became a being that is growing distant from humanity.
 Ozymandias on Doctor Manhattan, “If there’s one thing in this cosmos that that man isn’t capable of doing it’s having a political bias.
 Believe me… you have to meet him to understand.
 I mean, which do you prefer, red ants or black ants?”
 Doctor Manhattan can also make multiple versions of himself and does this for practical purposes but also because this is a point of view that he finds interesting.
 Doctor Manhattan can perceive subatomic particles that exist for nanoseconds.
 Doctor Manhattan has developed a nihilistic view of reality due to his superhuman perceptions that is shared by very few human beings but The Comedian is one of them (see Figure 1 below).

 Figure 1- Watchmen #4 (of 12) – Page 20

 Doctor Manhattan is so removed from the human POV that he almost does not intervene to save the world from WW III (see Figure 2)!below